HR-CMGT/CLE4-phaser-workshop/README.md

 ## Finished workshop files

-On the [github website](https://github.com/HR-CMGT/CLE4-phaser-workshop), click the `branch` dropdown and select `gh-pages` to peek in the finished files.
+On the [github website](https://github.com/HR-CMGT/CLE4-phaser-workshop), click the `branch` dropdown and select `finished` to peek in the finished source code.
 This way you can compare the finished project with your own project.
 You can also click the `master` button in VS Code, to work in the finished project directly.

 > ## Practice
 > Check out the [workshop notes](notes.md) and see if you can add